OpenSourceCornell/Meeting-Summaries/README.md

 ## How to contribute

 The simplest way would be to use the browser-based editor that Github provides.
 So just click on the document you want to modify, then click the little pen sign on the upper right corner, and start editing.

+## When

+As of right now (2015/03/22), we hold our meetings every Monday at 6:15 pm in Gates 416, while school is in session